When you find out that a loved one has cancer, you may have many questions. It’s not easy to care for a loved one with cancer, but you’re not alone.

 - Triage Cancer.
 This is a national nonprofit that provides materials and resources, including conferences and a blog with articles covering a wide range of topics.

-Find Community Support for Cancer Patients and Caregivers
+Community Support for Cancer Patients and Caregivers

 The Department of Social Services in one’s city may also provide food or other assistance, often based on income level.
 Other community resources may be local churches, mosques or synagogues that may have special classes or assistance for people with cancer.
 Also, some hospitals have private funds available for cancer patients with financial need.